This post may contain affiliate links, view our disclosure policy.

 - Joy and Co.: Locally made items like barn wood signs, jewelry, antiques

 - Upstate MN: Minimalist artist-made goods, wall art, clothing, jewelry

 6. Sample a Flight at Voyageur Brewing Company

 Similar to our list of the best restaurants in Canal Park, Duluth, we are huge fans of trying out local brewpubs in the cities and towns that we visit.

-Only having 1-Day in Grand Marais is no different, and having a beer or sampling a flight at Voyageur Brewing Company is a must.
+Only having one day in Grand Marais is no different, and having a beer or sampling a flight at Voyageur Brewing Company is a must.